Common Aquatic Animals: Names, Facts & Examples

 • Octopuses have eight arms and are highly intelligent.

-• They can squeeze into tiny spaces due to their soft bodies.
+• They can squeeze into tiny spaces because their bodies are soft.

-• Octopuses squirt ink to escape from predators.
+• They may squirt ink to escape from predators.

 Octopus